-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation through the proposed amendments to the RPS to ensure that development considers strategic infrastructure, including the state highway network and pedestrian, cycle and public transport infrastructure.
-The proposed changes to the RPS seek to provide for additional development at these locations to meet demand.
-Our Space considers the likely availability of appropriate infrastructure provision, and Waka Kotahi is satisfied that the proposed changes will not alter the availability of suitable infrastructure provision (in terms of the state highway network), and that the only amendment is to the timeframes in which there is expected to be network capacity.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation Kotahi is satisfied that the proposed changes will not alter the availability of suitable infrastructure provision (in terms of the state highway network), and that the only amendment is to the timeframes in which there is expected to be network capacity.
 Our Space also considers the likely availability of appropriate infrastructure to support projected development, integrating land use and transport planning to ensure safe and accessible urban areas.
-Waka Kotahi does not consider that the proposed changes will affect these outcomes. provision in place through the proposed amendments to the CRPS to ensure that development considers strategic infrastructure, and the Proposed Change will not alter the availability of suitable infrastructure provision (in terms of the state highway network).
+Waka Kotahi does not consider that the proposed changes will affect these outcomes.
 3.07 Infrastructure PCCH6- 23.5 Waka Kotahi NZ Transport Agency Support Supports proposed changes Given that the areas identified for future urban development are located within the projected infrastructure boundary, the transport effects are similar to those that have been previously modelled by Waka Kotahi.
 There is adequate capacity available on the transport network, including the state highway, pedestrian, cycle and public transport networks, such that they will provide for additional development at the proposed locations.
 Overall, the effects on the transport network are similar to those anticipated by waka Kotahi, albeit at a faster rate of growth and Waka Kotahi is assured that the strong policy recognition of strategic infrastructure will suitably manage future urban development so that land use and transport infrastructure are successfully integrated and the potential transport effects appropriately considered.
 Accept We recommend retaining Proposed Change 1 with only minor amendments as outlined in response to other decisions requested.
 It is noted that the submitter considers there is adequate capacity available on the transport network and the effects on the transport network are similar to those anticipated by Waka Kotahi, albeit at a faster rate of growth.
+4.1 Other PCCH6- 43.2 Anderson, E Oppose in part Amend Proposed Change 1 to clearly outline how each piece of legislation (e.g. the National Policy Statement on Urban Development Capacity 2020; the Canterbury Regional Policy Statement, and district The relationship between the National Policy Statement on Urban Development 2020, the Regional Policy Statement for Canterbury and the District Plans is unclear.
+In some places in the document reference is made to the National Policy Statement on Urban Development Capacity 2016 which has now been superseded by the 2020 National Policy Statement.
+There is also the proposed reform of the Resource Management Act and how this would fit into the framework.
+Reject We understand the submitter's view that the relationship between different documents and statutes can be unclear.
+This is covered to some extent in Chapter 1 of the CRPS however it is not considered necessary to further address this through the Proposed Change.